-The Directors are aware that currently the company finds itself in a position where it has a balance sheet in deficit by £53,074.
+The Directors are aware that currently the company finds itself in a position where it has a Balance sheet in deficit by £14,501.

-The company had a particularly poor result in the previous financial year due to the outbreak of COVID-19.
+The company had a particularly poor result two financial years ago due to the outbreak of COVID-19.
 The Directors were of the opinion that the company always remained profitable before COVID-19 and it was only as a result of the lockdown and social distancing measures imposed by the government that led to the services operated by the company being stopped.
 This subsequently led to a reduction in turnover and the company finding itself in a loss making position.

-This assumption has been found to be accurate given the company is again profitable.
-The balance sheet result is simply as a result of the previous financial year's poor result and the Directors are concious that it will take some time to allow the company to fully recover.
-Despite this are of the opinion that the company has proven it is a going concern and for the next 12 months, since the date of signing, will remain operational.
+This assumption has been found to be accurate given the company has again been profitable for two years and the balance sheet position continues to improve.
+The Directors are of the opinion that the balance sheet will again show a liquid position in the near future.
+As a result they are of the opinion that the company has proven it is a going concern and for the next 12 months, since the date of signing, will remain operational.